-The recipe has two secret ingredients that are not too common for ribs – applesauce and cinnamon.
-A third, slightly more weird (and optional) ingredient, is pickle juice.
+The 3 secret ingredients in this recipe are not very common with rib recipes.
+The first two are part of the glaze – applesauce and cinnamon.
+The third – and slightly more weird – is pickle juice used in the parboil method or instant pot.
 Don’t worry – they all work really well.

-- After parboiling, the ribs can be refrigerated, covered for a day or two.
-I suggest bringing the ribs to room temperature for an hour or so.
-The, to heat and add the sauce/glaze, either grill on medium heat or broil 10 inches from the heat source.
+- After parboiling, baking or pressure cooking, the cooked ribs can be refrigerated, covered, for a day or two.
+I suggest bringing the ribs to room temperature for an hour or so before the final cooking stage.
+Then, to heat and add the sauce/glaze, either grill on medium heat or broil 10 inches from the heat source.
 This will give the ribs a chance to fully heat through.

 - 1 onion cut in half